Defending Your Life (1991)

 Daniel Miller: Don't treat me like a moron.
 Try me.

-Bob Diamond: I was trapped near the inner circle of fault.
+Bob Diamond: I was trapped near the inner circle of thought.

 Daniel Miller: I don't understand.